kenthua/gke/workload/ray/rayserve/model-multiplexing/README.md

-# Ray Serve with GCS Fuse as the storage for the model weights
+# Inference Gateway + Ray Serve with GCS Fuse as the storage for the model weights

 References: